Export the current URL set

 After launch

-Resolve redirect gaps, broken links, or metadata issues quickly while the migration is still fresh.
+Resolve redirect gaps, broken links, duplicate titles, lost metadata, missing schema, and content regressions while the migration is still fresh.

 FAQ